 2. Your video content and your 'What's in it for me?'

 It's imperative that you answer 'what's in it for me?'
 (WIIFM) for your candidate Think about the elements of the role that you need to highlight to connect with your talent persona’s motivations.

-Use the below headings as a guide to structure the next part of your content.
-We recommend you select only two or three bullet points in total from the below headings to focus on and to build your WIIFM - you simply won't have time to cover them all.
-Company insights
+Use these headings as a guide to structure the main part of your video job ad.
+We recommend focusing on two or three topics to build your WIIFM - you won't have time to cover them all.

-- Provide information and insight into the company and its values, so job seekers can work out if there’s a good fit.
-Share the basics, like, what sector the company is in, its size and location(s).
+- Provide information and insight into the company and its values, so job seekers can assess if they are a good fit.
+Don't forget to include the basics like sector, company size and office location

 - Talk about what makes the company unique and share some insights about the culture of your workplace